mmclhugo1/wandisco-documentation/docs/quickstarts/hdp_sandbox_lhv_client-adlsg2_lan.md

 ### Setup Databricks in Fusion

-1. Log into the Fusion UI for the ADLS Gen2 zone.
+1. Log in to the Fusion UI for the ADLS Gen2 zone.

    `http://<docker_IP_address>:8583`